jedld/brains-jruby/README.md

 You can compile the java source code as brains.jar and use it directly with this gem.

+## RNNs (Recurrent Neural Networks)

+For recurrent neural networks (Look at the sine function in the examples).
+Only the backpropagation through time (BPTT) training algorithm is supported for now.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.